SpaceTimeAnomaly23/SpaceTimeAnomaly23/README.md

 - 👀 I’m interested in SpaceTimeAnomalies
 - 🌱 I’m currently learning about SpaceTimeAnomalies
 - 💞️ I’m looking to collaborate on SpaceTimeAnomalies
-- 📫 How to reach me: look for me at your neearest SpaceTimeAnomaly
+- 📫 How to reach me: look for me at your nearest SpaceTimeAnomaly

 <!---
 SpaceTimeAnomaly23/SpaceTimeAnomaly23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.